-Within Altium NEXUS, management of extensions for the software is performed from within the dedicated Extensions & Updates view, which is accessed by clicking on the control at the top-right of the workspace then choosing the Extensions and Updates command from the menu.
+Within Altium NEXUS, management of extensions for the software is performed from within the dedicated Extensions & Updates view, accessed by clicking on the control at the top-right of the workspace and choosing the Extensions and Updates command from the menu.

-Accessing the Extensions & Updates area - command central from where you can efficiently manage the functionality available in the software.
+Accessing the Extensions & Updates area - command central from which to efficiently manage the functionality available to the software.

-The Extensions & Updates view can also be accessed directly from the License Management view by clicking the Extensions and updates option below the Available Licenses listing.
+The Extensions & Updates view can also be accessed directly from the License Management view, by clicking on the Extensions and Updates control, below the available licenses listing.

 A selection of example designs are installed as part of the initial installation.
-In a standard default installation of the software, these can be found in the \Users\Public\Documents\Altium\Nexus2\Examples folder of the installation.
-Further reference designs, design components, and board templates are available through various sections in the Design Content area of the Altium website:
+In a standard default installation of the software, these can be found in the \Users\Public\Documents\Altium\Nexus\Examples folder of the installation.
+Further reference designs, design components, and board templates, are available through various sections in the Design Content area of the Altium website:

 Installing Multiple Instances of the Software

-Once the base version of Altium NEXUS is installed on a computer (e.g., 2.1.x), you can either update to a subsequent version (e.g., 2.1.x +1), or that subsequent version can be installed as a fresh and distinct instance.
+Once the base version of Altium NEXUS is installed on a computer (e.g. 1.0.9), you can either update to a subsequent version (e.g. 1.0.10), or that subsequent version can be installed as a fresh and distinct instance.
 The Installation System supports the concurrent installation of different instances of the software.
 The beauty of installing different version instances is that it enables you to quickly access a previous version directly, and independently, whereas an update effectively replaces the earlier version with the later one.

 To install a separate instance, ensure the New installation option is chosen as the mode of installation.